Bev Turner

 Beverley Turner (born 21 October 1973) is an English television and radio presenter.
+She is currently the presenter of The Late Show Live in Washington D.C. for GB News reporting on U.S. news for UK viewers.
+She questioned UK Prime Minister, Sir Keir Starmer about freedom of speech in the UK, during President Trump's second state visit to the UK.

 Early life

 Turner was born in Prestwich, Lancashire.
 She has a first class degree in English Literature and Language from the University of Manchester.
-She is the sister of Olympic swimmer Adrian Turner and of the executive producer of The Apprentice, Cal Turner.
+She is the sister of Olympic swimmer Adrian Turner.

 Career

-Turner worked for BBC Radio 5 Live, presenting their Bump Club series, following a group of pregnant women through their journey to motherhood.
-Previously, she spent three years as one of only two female presenters for ITV's Formula One coverage and also presented coverage of the Tour de France.
+Turner worked for BBC Radio 5 Live, presenting their Bump Club series, following a group of pregnant women through to motherhood.
+Previously, she spent three years as one of only two female reporters for ITV's Formula One coverage and also presented coverage of the Tour de France.
+She took part in a 2-seater Minardi F1 race at Donington Park as the passenger of 1996 World Champion Damon Hill and they finished 3rd.
 She broke with Formula One racing coverage with a "bridge burning exercise" in the form of her book, The Pits: The Real World of Formula 1 in July 2004, which described widespread sexism in the sport.
 She spent another three seasons presenting coverage of US National Basketball Association games in the UK.
-In 2002 she began presenting entertainment sections for Granada's This Morning and, in 2003, travel reporting for the Travel Channel.
+In 2002, she began presenting entertainment sections for Granada's This Morning and, in 2003, travel reporting for the Travel Channel.

-She was the sole presenter of sixty-four episodes of Taste, a cooking programme for Sky1 which was shown daily for six years across global Sky Channels and became one of the station's most profitable self-made shows.
+She was the sole presenter of sixty-four episodes of Taste, a cooking programme for Sky1 which was shown daily for six years across global Sky channels and became one of the station's most profitable self-made shows.
 She co-presented Homes Live with Watchdog's Matt Allwright, a daily, live property show on BBC Two.

 Turner hosted her own talk show on the radio station LBC from 2015 to 2019, and at the time of her departure was one of two female presenters at the station.
 She left the station in January 2019 after complaining that the station predominantly employed white men; LBC reported that her contract had expired and was not renewed.

 From November 2022, Turner began hosting her own weekday show on GB News, titled Bev Turner Today.
 She had previously been a stand-in presenter on the channel.

 She has written for newspapers The Independent, The Daily Telegraph and the Daily Mail.

+On Monday-to-Thursday nights, Turner hosts The Late Show Live, a late-night GB News programme which focuses on the latest American news and events.